 Today: Experience the rich diversity of remote regions.

 While retirees might consider relocating to somewhere warm, downsizing into an urban condominium or renting abroad in retirement, adults may also use travel to change the later-in-life narrative.
 “You can do this in so many ways.
 It’s almost like niche retirements for everybody’s lifestyle,” says Cullinane.

 Spending time in unfamiliar and uncharted destinations—sampling regional foods in Patagonia, for example, or embarking on a long-term voyage to all seven continents—promises access to unparalleled experiences.
 “Visiting a place that’s very different from home, in terms of culture, language and getting around, can really take people out of their comfort zone,” Cullinane says.
 The best travel locations for retirees offer enriching experiences that incorporate all of these.

 The old way: Spend your days golfing or gardening.

 Today: Trade the golf clubs for a kayak paddle.

 Staying active later in life means many different things.
-Still, whether it’s strolling a waterfront path in Vancouver or skiing on Norway’s massive Jostedal Glacier, alternatives exist for every interest and activity level.
+Still, whether it’s strolling a waterfront path in Vancouver or skiing on Norway’s massive Jostedal Glacier, active vacations for retirees exist for every interest and activity level.

 “These days, the emphasis is on our ‘healthspan.’
 I prefer that to the term ‘lifespan,’ and it simply refers to how long we’re able to do things,” Cullinane says.
 “Those with the means and the health are doing things to push themselves and see places they wouldn’t normally go.”
 That might mean trekking across Antarctic ice, canyoning through Caribbean waterfalls, snorkeling the Great Barrier Reef or viewing coastal Australia.